rubyonjets/jets/docs/_docs/routing-custom-domain.md

 ## Changing Endpoint Configuration Warning

-When routes change, Jets detects this and fully re-creates the Rest API Gateway.
-There is no downtime when routes are changed.
-However, if you change the API Gateway [domain endpoint_type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigateway-domainname-endpointconfiguration.html) REGIONAL to EDGE and vice versa, this results in downtime while the new endpoint type is being created.
+If you change the API Gateway [domain endpoint_type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigateway-domainname-endpointconfiguration.html) REGIONAL to EDGE and vice versa, this results in downtime while the new endpoint type is being created.

 * Going from REGIONAL to EDGE results in about **10 minutes** of unavailability.
 That's about how long it takes API Gateway to create the CloudFront Edge endpoint.
 * Going from EDGE to REGIONAL results in about **30 seconds** of unavailability.
 That's about how long it takes API Gateway to create the Regional endpoint.

 If you need to switch this and avoid downtime, you will need to do a manual blue-green deployment by creating a new environment with `JETS_ENV_EXTRA`.

+## Routes Deployment

+Jets does what is necessary to deploy route changes.
+Sometimes this requires replacing the Rest API entirely.
+Jets detects this and will create a brand new Rest API when needed.
+This is one of the reasons why a Custom Domain is recommended to be set up, so the endpoint url remains the same.
+Generally, the route change detection works well.
+If you need to force the creation of a brand new Rest API, you can use `JETS_REPLACE_API=1 jets deploy`.

 <a id="prev" class="btn btn-basic" href="{% link _docs/routing-authorization.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/cors-support.md %}">Next Step</a>